MicrosoftDocs/dynamics365smb-docs/business-central/marketing-setup-marketing.md

 ## Synchronizing Contacts with Customers and More
 In order to synchronize the contact card with the customer card, the vendor card and the bank account card, you must select a business relation code for customers, vendors, and bank accounts.
 For example, you can only link a contact with an existing customer if you have selected a business relation code for customers on the **Marketing Setup** page.

-For more information, see [Synchronizing Contacts with Customers, Vendors and Bank Accounts](marketing-synchronize-contacts-customers-vendors-bank-accounts/Synchronizing Contacts With Customers, Vendors, and Bank Accounts).
+For more information, see [Synchronizing Contacts with Customers, Vendors, and Bank Accounts](marketing-create-contact-companies.md#synchronizing-contacts-with-customers-vendors-and-bank-accounts).

 ## Assigning a Number Series to Contacts and Opportunities
 You can set up a number series for contacts and opportunities.
 If you have set up a number series for contacts, when you create a contact, and press Enter in the No. field on the contact card, application automatically enters the next available contact number.